 Teeyia Mercer currently serves as DDCE’s executive director and chief business officer.
-Currently pursuing a Ph.D. in Higher Education Administration, Teeyia is constantly driven to ensuring the operational success of the CSUs as well as the success of the faculty, staff and students they support.
-During her 20+ years at UT, Teeyia has enjoyed working in several units within the University including the VP & CFO, Financial & Administrative Services, VP University Operations, VP Student Affairs’ Housing and Dining Services and the past 2 years with DDCE.
-Outside of work, Teeyia looks forward to gatherings with family and friends near and far, beach time in South Padre Island, horseback riding, softball, tennis, mentoring college students, and volunteering her time at local charities and professional organizations.
-She recently adopted a Shorkie puppy, Teddi, who is keeping her extremely busy these days!
+Currently pursuing a Ph.D. in Higher Education Administration, Teeyia is constantly driven to ensure the operational success of the CSUs as well as the success of the faculty, staff, and students they support.
+During her 20+ years at UT, Teeyia has enjoyed working in several units within the University including the VP & CFO, Financial & Administrative Services, VP University Operations, VP Student Affairs’ Housing and Dining Services, and currently with DDCE.
+Outside of work, Teeyia looks forward to gatherings with family and friends near and far, beach time in South Padre Island, horseback riding, trail rides, softball, tennis, mentoring college students, and volunteering her time at local charities and professional organizations.
+She recently adopted a Shorkie puppy, Daisy, who is keeping her extremely busy these days!

 Nadia Faran was born and raised in Houston, TX.
-She attended UT Austin as a first generation student and received a Bachelor’s degree in Youth and Community studies.
-She began her career working on campus as a student worker at the Population Research Center, where she first gained experience performing numerous accounting and financial related tasks on *DEFINE.
-She later on joined DDCE in January 2019, where she was able to put those skills to use by providing basic accounting support for the 7 units within the DDCE Chief of Staff.
-She is also responsible for assisting Human Resources with hourly appointments, including performing workday roles of timekeeper and HR associate.
+She attended UT Austin as a first-generation student and received a Bachelor’s degree in Youth and Community studies.
+She began her career working on campus as a student worker at the Population Research Center, where she first gained experience performing numerous accounting and administrative responsibilities.
+She later joined DDCE in January 2019, where she was able to put those skills to use by providing accounting and business processing support for the 7 units within the DDCE Chief of Staff.
+She was also responsible for assisting Human Resources with hourly appointments, including performing workday roles of timekeeper and HR associate.
+In her current role, she is the lead financial and administrative staff for the Multicultural Engagement Center and Gender and Sexuality Center.
 Fun fact, during her undergrad she had the wonderful opportunity to serve as an intern in a Kindergarten classroom at UT Elementary.
 She loves working with students, faculty, and staff and is committed to DDCE’s mission of cultivating an inclusive campus culture.
-In her free time, she enjoys running, hanging out with friends, and trying different vegan food.
+In her free time, she enjoys running, hanging out with friends, and trying different vegan foods.

-Amy Gilbert has over 20 years’ experience with the university.
+Amy Gilbert has over 20 years of experience with the university.
 She started in the Contracts and Grants section of the Office of Accounting, which is now OSP-SPAA.
-She left the university briefly then returned to work in the Inventory section of the Office of Accounting.
-Amy then worked at the Dana Center as an Accountant II then was a Financial Analyst for the Department of Chemical Engineering and then Department of Mechanical Engineering.
+She left the university briefly and then returned to work in the Inventory section of the Office of Accounting.
+Amy then worked at the Dana Center as an Accountant II then was a Financial Analyst for the Department of Chemical Engineering and then the Department of Mechanical Engineering.
 She is now the Business Manager for the UIL.
-Amy has a Bachelors in Accounting and a Masters in Accounting and Technology from Texas State University.
+Amy has a Bachelor’s in Accounting and a Master’s in Accounting and Technology from Texas State University.
 She is also a licensed CPA.

 Jenny Davis is the Director of Finance and Federal Programs for the University of Texas Charter School System, where she has worked for 15 years.
 She completed her undergrad work and obtained her MBA from Texas Wesleyan University in Fort Worth, Texas.
 She maintains a certification as a Certified Texas School Business Specialist (CTSBS) with a specialty in accounting.
 She is married with two sons.

 A Northern California transplant, Heidi Johnson spent most of her childhood abroad.
 She joined the Division of Diversity and Community Engagement family in October of 2013 as the Executive Assistant to DDCE’s Vice President.
 Prior to coming to the University of Texas at Austin Heidi worked for the City of Austin and the Travis County Healthcare District as the Executive Assistant for CommUnityCare.
-In her role she also was the Board Liaison for FQHC Board of Directors at CommUnityCare.
-As Executive Assistant to DDCE’s Vice President, Heidi directly supports Dr. Leonard Moore and his office on the day to day operations.
+In her role, she also was the Board Liaison for the FQHC Board of Directors at CommUnityCare.
+As Executive Assistant to DDCE’s Vice President, Heidi directly supports Dr. Leonard Moore and his office on the day-to-day operations.
 Additionally, she has the pleasure and opportunity to work with numerous faculty, staff, students, and community members within the UT family and Austin community on various projects and events.
-In her spare time she enjoys spending quality time with her two daughters and husband.
+In her spare time, she enjoys spending quality time with her two daughters and husband.

 Katherine Greene was born and raised in Austin.
 In fact, she is a 6th generation Austinite, and the 4th generation of her family to work at UT.
 She has worked at UT for 18 years.
-Currently Katherine is a Senior Administrative Associate with Services for Students with Disabilities.
-In her roll at SSD she manages the administrative operations for 15 full-time staff members, Student Assistants, Graduate Assistants and interns.
-Prior to SSD she worked at University Health Services where she was the medical records manager.
+Currently, Katherine is a Senior Administrative Associate with Services for Students with Disabilities.
+In her role at SSD, she manages the administrative operations for 15 full-time staff members, Student Assistants, Graduate Assistants, and interns.
+Prior to SSD, she worked at University Health Services where she was the medical records manager.
 She loves working with students and it gives her great satisfaction seeing a student start as an incoming freshman, unsure of the challenges college life will bring, and then seeing them graduate as a confident adult ready to face the world.
-She is proud that in a small way she was part of that journey.
-When she is not working Katherine enjoys sewing, cooking and spending time with her family and her two miniature dachshunds, Rowdy and Slinky.
-She considers her strengths to be her sense of humor, positive attitude and work ethic.
-She takes pride in her roll within the DDCE, a division of the university that cultivates an inclusive campus culture.
+She is proud that in a small way, she was part of that journey.
+When she is not working Katherine enjoys sewing, cooking, and spending time with her family and her two miniature dachshunds, Rowdy and Slinky.
+She considers her strengths to be her sense of humor, positive attitude, and work ethic.
+She takes pride in her role within the DDCE, a division of the university that cultivates an inclusive campus culture.